SAP-samples/cap-service-integration-codejam/exercises/01-set-up-workspace/README.md

 #### Clone this repository

-👉 Once the Dev Space is started and you're in it, use the "Clone from Git" option in the "Get Started" screen that appears, to clone this repository, following the subsequent prompts to open the cloned repository (at which point your Dev Space will restart):
+👉 Once the Dev Space is started and you're in it, use the "Clone from Git" option in the "Get Started" screen that appears, to clone this repository, following the subsequent prompts to open the cloned repository; specify `https://github.com/SAP-samples/cap-service-integration-codejam/` as the URL.

 ![Cloning the repo](assets/dev-space-git-clone.png)

+At this point your Dev Space will restart.

 #### Set up a URL redirector